QUICK LINKS

 or Moist Soil

-Leaf, Flower, & Seed Identification
+Leaf, Flower & Seed Identification

 LEAF DESCRIPTION

-Leaf Characteristics Chart (JPG)
+Leaf Characteristics Chart (PDF)

 Shape: